alifiroozi80/CKA/README.md

 ---

-If you want to become a Certified Kubernetes Administrator or you just want to learn Kubernetes from scratch and understand everything this repo is a good choice for you.
+If you want to become a Certified Kubernetes Administrator or learn Kubernetes from scratch and understand everything, this repo is a good choice.

-In this repo, you'll be prepared to pass the exam, and you'll also learn more about Kubernetes concepts that that are not relevant to the exam such as `Kubernetes on AWS (EKS)`,`Operators`, `Helm charts`, `Microservices`, `Prometheus`, and most importantly, install and set up a K8s cluster (In the exam, you won't have to install a cluster from scratch, but knowing how to do it gives you a **huge advantage!**)
+In this repo, you'll be prepared to pass the exam.
+You'll also learn more about Kubernetes concepts that are not relevant to the exam, such as `Kubernetes on AWS (EKS)`, `Operators`, `Helm charts`, `Microservices`, `Prometheus`, and most importantly, install and set up a `K8s cluster` (In the exam, you won't have to install a cluster from scratch, but knowing how to do it gives you a **huge advantage!**)

-With this repo and other sources that I mentioned below, you'll prepare to pass the exam and be confident about your Kubernetes knowledge!
+With this repo and other sources I mentioned below, you'll prepare to pass the exam and be confident about your Kubernetes knowledge!
 Have Fun!

-* Comprehensive
+Comprehensive
-* Hands-On Demos
+Hands-On Demos
-* Zero-To-Expert
+Zero-To-Expert

 ---